Rabbid76/graphics-snippets/documentation/projection_and_depth.md

 <br/><hr/>
 ## Orthographic Projection

-At Orthographic Projection the coordinates in the eye space are linearly mapped to normalized device coordinates.
+At Orthographic Projection the coordinates in the eye space are linearly mapped to normalized device coordinates and the clip sapce coordinates are equal the normalized device coordiantes, because the `w` component is 1 (for a carthesian coordinate).

 ![Orthographic Projection](image/OrthographicProjection.png)